Mercury13/unicodia/Font-Source/Egyptian2/svg-my/rationale.md

 Subtotal: 353

 # Duped with NewGardiner
-- 134E0: campaign for sitting with props
-- 134E1: campaign for sitting with props
-- 134E2: campaign for sitting with props
-- 134E3: campaign for sitting with props
-- 134E5: campaign for sitting with props
-- 134E7: campaign for sitting with props
-- 134E8: campaign for sitting with props
-- 134E9: campaign for sitting with props
-- 134EB: campaign for sitting with props
-- 134EE: after ED
-- 134EF: EE + legs on heels
-- 134F0: campaign for sitting with props
-- 134F6: campaign for sitting with props
-- 134F7: campaign for sitting with props
-- 134F9: campaign for sitting with props
 - 13502: campaign for standing with props
 - 13507: campaign for standing with props
 - 13509: campaign for standing with props